ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 For semi-deterministic fields, this is pretty difficult.
 I believe the best way to approach computation is via _systems_.
 What is a system?
 A system consists of a bunch of systems.
 Or parts.
 The key skill, I believe is breaking down a system into the respective systems, and doing this in a recursive manner to unlock complexity.
 Parts interact with each other by passing inputs and output amongst another, being data.
 This area is tough because I think it's hard to quantify exactly the mental model needed compared to other frameworks, but I believe this is the most effective way.

 The idea of _breaking a system down into more systems/parts_ and doing it _recursively_ is not _linear_, unlike the deterministic framework.
 It takes into account everything at once.
 That is the key distinction between the semideterministic framework and deterministic way of thinking.
+So here are some prompts:

+* What system is this part a part of?
+* What does this compose of?
+What can this be broken down into?

 <blockquote>